Autodesk/maya-hydra/doc/selectionHighlightingArchitecture.md

   highlight appearance.

 - It must be possible to let a data injecting data model provide prims to Hydra that already contain selection highlighting.
-At time of writing (19-Sep-2023), this is true of Maya native Dag data, where selection highlighting is done by OGS.
+Currently, this is true of Maya native Dag data, where selection highlighting is done by OGS.

 ## Selection Highlighting Styles